Sopchoppy, Florida

 Sopchoppy is a city in Wakulla County, Florida, United States.
 The city is located on the Florida Panhandle in North Florida, with Ochlockonee River State Park located nearby.
 It is part of the Tallahassee, Florida Metropolitan Statistical Area.
 The population was 426 at the 2020 census, down from 457 at the 2010 census.

 Geography

-The approximate coordinates for the City of Sopchoppy is located at (30.059994, –84.491084).

 According to the United States Census Bureau, the city has a total area of 1.5 square miles (3.9 km^{2}), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Sopchoppy has a humid subtropical climate zone (Cfa).